Nissan Altima vs Maxima

 The standard hands-free text messaging and hands-free phone system allow you to stay in touch without ever touching your phone.
 Use voice commands to safely make phone calls or send text messages without taking your eyes off the road.

-Additionally, you'll be able to enjoy Bluetooth® wireless technology for audio streaming standardly in both the Altima and the Maxima.
+Additionally, you'll be able to enjoy standard Bluetooth® wireless technology for audio streaming in both the Altima and the Maxima.
 Stream music from any of your smartphone music apps or catch up on your audiobooks.

-Altima vs Maxima: Advanced Safety
+Maxima vs Altima: Advanced Safety

 These two sedans have many safety features in common, such as the standard Intelligent Forward Collision Warning feature.
-This advanced feature, which typically only comes standard in upper level trims of other models, uses sensors to monitor what's in front of your vehicle and then warns you using visual and audible warnings to prevent a collision.
+This advanced feature, which typically only comes standard in upper level trims of other models, uses sensors to monitor what's in front of your vehicle and then warns you using visual and audible alerts to prevent a collision.

 Both also come standard with Automatic Emergency Braking.
-If your Altima or Maxima senses that you need to brake but aren't pressing your foot down on the pedal, the vehicle will automatically apply the brakes to prevent damage.
+If your Altima or Maxima senses that you need to brake, but aren't pressing your foot down on the pedal, the vehicle will automatically apply the brakes to prevent damage.

-2018 Nissan Altima vs 2018 Nissan Maxima: The Verdict
+2019 Nissan Altima vs 2019 Nissan Maxima: The Verdict

-We hope this comparison served its purpose of providing you with the highlights of what makes both the 2018 Nissan Altima and the 2018 Nissan Maxima stand out.
+We hope this comparison served its purpose of providing you with the highlights of what makes both the 2019 Nissan Altima and the 2019 Nissan Maxima stand out.
 While they differ in some areas, both vehicles are smart, capable, and ready to take on your lifestyle in Mobile, Prichard, or Saraland.